sjerzykiewicz/automations/README.md

-# automations
+# Automations
-Scripts to automate basic stuff
+A few scripts to automate basic stuff

+## List:
+- files_organizer.py - script to organize files in "Downloads" into directories by their type;